ManuelZ/camera-calibration/README.md

     directly measurable.
 We can derive only the combinations fx = F·sx and fy = F·sy without actually dismantling the camera and measuring its components directly.

+The perspective central projection model and the pin-hole model are the same thing, but from different perspectives.
 [Source](https://robotacademy.net.au/masterclass/how-images-are-formed/?lesson=741)